 Ready to book your accommodation?
 Don’t miss these great deals!

-After all I rambled about this unique city, I guess the answer is pretty clear.
-But just in case there’s doubt, YES!
-Do yourself a favor and leave some time to explore a bit further than Sarajevo.
-If you want to experience more in this beautiful country, I’d suggest to grab a bus and spend at least one day in Mostar and a few more in its surroundings.
+I guess you’re absolutely intrigued with this fascinating country.
+When you plan your trip do yourself a favor and leave some time to explore a bit further than Sarajevo.
+I’d suggest to grab a bus and spend at least one day in Mostar and a few more in its surroundings.
 I’ve been there a few times in different seasons, and I loved it!
 I’ll write about my experience in these places in a future post.
 If you want to see the highlights of the country hassle free, I strongly recommend any of this fantastic tours: